Hamiltonian stochastic Lie systems and applications: Stochastic differential equations and stochastic Lie systems

 where the integrals appearing above are {\it Stratonovich integrals}.
-It is relevant to understand that stochastic differential equations can still be understood in the so-called It\^{o} way, in which the general solution is also of the form \eqref{Eq:SolStr}, but the integrals are assumed to be in the It\^{o} manner, which is different.
-If one approach or the other is used, depends on the applications to be developed.
+It is relevant to understand that stochastic differential equations can still be understood in the so-called It\^{o} way, in which the general solution is also of the form \eqref{Eq:SolStr}, but the integrals are assumed to be It\^{o} integrals, which is different.
+Which approach is used depends on the applications to be developed.
+It should be observed that in the interpretation of stochastic differential equations according to It\^o, the symbol $\circ$ is omitted.

-Unless otherwise stated, every stochastic differential equation \eqref{stochastic differential equation expression} is assumed to be in the Stratonovich way.
-This is motivated by the Malliavin’s Transfer Principle \cite{Ma78}, we suggest, but not prove, that the obtained theory will reassemble the standard Lie theory.
-Despite this general idea, stochastic differential equations appear in the It\^{o} sense in many applications.
+Unless otherwise stated, stochastic differential equations are assumed to be in the Stratonovich sense.
+This is motivated by the {\it Malliavin transfer principle} \cite{Lea_06,Ma78}, which suggests that the obtained theory will retain the standard differential theory, although it may not always be the case.
+In other words, Malliavin transfer principle states that ``A formula which is true in the deterministic context and which has a meaning via Stratonovich stochastic calculus, is still valid, but only almost surely'' \cite{Lea_06}.

+Despite the Malliavin transfer principle, stochastic differential equations appear in the It\^{o} sense in many applications \cite{EFSZ22,NM19,WCDG18}.
 Hence, a manner to deal with such stochastic differential equations will be studied in this work.
-Moreover, the study of such stochastic differential equations show some differences appearing in the stochastic formalism with respect to the deterministic theory of Lie systems, which much enriches the theory.
+Moreover, the analysis of such stochastic differential equations shows some differences appearing in the stochastic formalism with respect to the deterministic theory of Lie systems, which enriches the theory.

 Although every Stratonovich stochastic differential equation is equivalent to another It\^{o} stochastic differential equation, the form of both is different.
-Hence, one has to take care of the method is employed to study a stochastic differential equation \cite{Ev13}.
-More exactly, assume that \eqref{Eq:practicalSDE} has coefficients that do not depend on $\mathcal{B}^2,\ldots,\mathcal{B}^\ell$, then the It\^{o} differential equation admitting the same solutions reads (see \cite{BCC_01} for details)
+Hence, one has to take care of the method employed to study a stochastic differential equation \cite{Ev13}.
+More exactly, assume that \eqref{Eq:practicalSDE} has coefficients that do not depend on $ {B}^2,\ldots, {B}^\ell$, then the It\^{o} differential equation admitting the same solutions reads (see \cite[p.
+137]{BCC_01} for details)